Fonds Foreign Office Architects

 Barcelona, Spain, 2002

-Alejandro Zaera-Polo is an internationally acclaimed architect, professor and author.
+Alejandro Zaera-Polo is an internationally acclaimed architect, professor, and author.
 He was born in Madrid, Spain, in 1963.
-He holds a Diploma of Architecture with Honours from the Escuela Técnica Superior de Arquitectura, Madrid, Spain (1988), and a Masters in Architecture with Distinction (MARCHII) from the Graduate School of Design, Harvard University, USA (1991).
+He holds a Diploma of Architecture with Honours from the Escuela Técnica Superior de Arquitectura, Madrid, Spain, and a Masters in Architecture with Distinction (MARCHII) from the Graduate School of Design, Harvard University.

-Zaera-Polo established his own London-based practice in 1992 as ‘foreign office architects ltd’ (FOA), together with Farshid Moussavi.
-In 2011 the firm split into two independent practices, with Zaera-Polo forming his own practice, ‘Alejandro Zaera-Polo Architecture Limited’ (AZPA).
-In 2013 Zaera-Polo partnered with Maider Llaguno, a former FOA architect, to form ‘Alejandro Zaera-Polo and Maider Llaguno Architecture’ (AZPML).
-Zaera-Polo's professional record also includes the Office for Metropolitan Architecture, Rotterdam, the Netherlands (1991-1992).
+Zaera-Polo established his own London-based practice in 1993 as ‘Foreign Office Architects ltd’ (FOA), together with Farshid Moussavi.
+In 2011 the firm was split into two independent practices, with Zaera-Polo forming his own practice, ‘Alejandro Zaera-Polo Architecture Limited’ (AZPA).
+In 2013, Zaera-Polo partnered with Maider Llaguno, a former FOA architect, to form ‘Alejandro Zaera-Polo and Maider Llaguno Architecture’ (AZPML).

-Zaera-Polo currently holds the position of Professor of Architectural Design at the Princeton University School of Architecture.
-His previous academic posts include serving as Dean of the Princeton University School of Architecture (2012-2014), Dean of the Berlage Institute in Rotterdam (2002-2006), Visiting Critic at the University of California Los Angeles (2002), Princeton University (1999), Columbia University (1998) and the Berlage Institute of Architecture, Amsterdam (1997-2002), and as Associate Professor of Design at the the Escuela Técnica Superior de Arquitectura, Madrid (1992-1995).
+His academic posts include serving as Dean of the Princeton University School of Architecture (2012-2014), Dean of the Berlage Institute in Rotterdam (2002-2006), a Visiting Critic at the University of California Los Angeles (2002), Princeton University (1999), Columbia University (1998) and the Berlage Institute of Architecture, Amsterdam (1997-2002), and serving as an Associate Professor of Design at the Escuela Técnica Superior de Arquitectura, Madrid (1992-1995).

-Zaera-Polo has lectured internationally at academic institutions, congresses and symposiums.
-As a theorist, his writings have appeared in international publications including El Croquis, Quaderns, A+U, Arch+, Volume and Log.
-In 2010 he authored the book The Sniper's Log: Architectural Chronicles of Generation-X.
+Zaera-Polo has lectured internationally, at academic institutions, congresses, and symposiums, and as a theorist his writings have appeared in international publications including El Croquis, Quaderns, A+U, Arch+, Volume and Log.
+In 2010, he authored the book The Sniper's Log: Architectural Chronicles of Generation-X.

-Farshid Moussavi is an internationally acclaimed architect, professor and author.
+Farshid Moussavi is an internationally acclaimed architect, professor, and author.
 She was born in Shiraz, Iran, in 1965.
-She holds a Bachelor of Architecture from Dundee University, Scotland, a Diploma of Architecture at the Bartlett School of Architecture, University College London, UK (1989), and a Masters in Architecture (MARCHII) from the Graduate School of Design, Harvard University, USA (1991).
+She holds a Bachelor of Architecture from Dundee University, Scotland, a Diploma of Architecture at University College London, The Bartlett School of Architecture, UK, and a Masters in Architecture (MARCHII) from the Graduate School of Design, Harvard University.

-Moussavi established her London-based practice in 1992 as ‘foreign office architects ltd’ (FOA), together with Alejandro Zaera-Polo.
-In 2011 the firm was split into two independent practices, with Moussavi forming her own practice, ‘Farshid Moussavi Architecture Limited’ (FMA).
-Moussavi's professional record also includes the Renzo Piano Building Workshop, Genoa, Italy (1988), and the Office for Metropolitan Architecture, Rotterdam, the Netherlands (1991-1993).
+Moussavi established her own London-based practice in 1993 as ‘Foreign Office Architects ltd’ (FOA), together with Alejandro Zaera-Polo.
+In 2011, the firm was split into two independent practices, with Moussavi forming her own practice, ‘Farshid Moussavi Architecture Limited’ (FMA).

-Moussavi has lectured internationally at academic institutions, congresses and symposiums, and acted as a jury member for numerous international architectural competitions and awards.
-She is a member of the Board of Trustees of The Whitechapel Gallery, as well as The Architecture Foundation in London, and has previously been a member of the advisory group to the British Council, the Mayor of London’s ‘Design for London’ initiative, the International Design Committee for the London Development Agency, the RIBA Gold and Presidential medals, and the Stirling Prize for Architecture.
+Moussavi has lectured internationally, at academic institutions, congresses, and symposiums, and acted as a jury member for numerous international architectural competitions and awards.
+She was a member of the Board of Trustees of The Whitechapel Gallery from 2009-2018, as well as The Architecture Foundation in London, and has previously been a member of the advisory group to the British Council, the Mayor of London’s ‘Design for London’ initiative, the International Design Committee for the London Development Agency, the RIBA Gold and Presidential medals, and the Stirling Prize for Architecture.
 She has authored books that have been translated into several languages, including The Function of Ornament (2006), The Function of Form (2009), and The Function of Style (2014), and has been a contributing columnist for the Architectural Review magazine since September 2011.
+In 2018, Moussavi was appointed Officer of the Order of the British Empire (OBE) for her services to architecture.

 Foreign Office Architects fonds